From Light-Cone to Supersonic Propagation of Correlations by Competing Short- and Long-Range Couplings

 We investigate the dynamical spreading of correlations in many-body quantum systems with competing short- and global-range couplings.
 We monitor the non-equilibrium dynamics of the correlations following a quench, showing that for strong short-range couplings the propagation of correlations is dominated at short and intermediate distances by a causal, light-cone, dynamics, resembling the purely short-range quantum systems.
 However, the interplay of short- and global-range couplings leads to a crossover between space-time regions in which the light-cone persists to regions where a supersonic, distance-independent, spreading of the correlations occurs.
 We identify the important ingredients needed for capturing the supersonic spreading and demonstrate our findings in systems of interacting bosonic atoms, in which the global range coupling is realized by a coupling to a cavity light field, or atomic long-range interactions, respectively.
 We show that our results hold in both one and two dimensions and in the presence of dissipation.
 Furthermore, we characterize the short time power-law scaling of the distance-independent growth of the density-density correlations.

-A fundamental question attracting enormous interest in recent decades is whether there are limits on how fast physical effects can propagate in quantum systems \cite{LiebRobinson1972, ChenYin2023, DefenuPappalardi2024, DefenuTrombettoni2023}.
-Beside its fundamental character, the answer to this question is also relevant for quantum technologies, in particular, for the preparation time of sought-after states, quantum information links and for quantum operations more generally.
-In this context obtaining deep insights into how correlations spread on different platforms enables one to select the most suitable one based on their speed and versatility in performing desired applications.
+In recent decades, a fundamental question attracting enormous interest is what are the speed limits on how fast physical effects can propagate in non-relativistic quantum systems \cite{LiebRobinson1972, ChenYin2023, DefenuPappalardi2024, DefenuTrombettoni2023}.
+Beside its fundamental character, this problem is also relevant for quantum technologies, as it bounds the timescale of quantum operations and algorithms \cite{DeffnerCampbell2017}.
+The knowledge into how correlations propagate enables one to select the most suitable platform to engineer the dynamical features leading to the desired speed.

-In typical quantum systems with short-range interactions the seminal work of Lieb and Robinson has shown that correlations can only travel with a velocity that is bounded from above \cite{LiebRobinson1972}.
-The Lieb-Robinson bound can be applied to various topics \cite{ChenYin2023}, e.g.~the area law of entanglement \cite{Hastings2007, VanAcoleyenVerstraete2013}, the exponential clustering for correlation functions \cite{NachtergaeleSims2006}, or the scrambling of information \cite{RobertsSwingle2016}.
-Although the original derivation of this bound is not strictly applicable to bosonic systems, an effective light cone also exists for them at low densities \cite{TakasuTakahashi2020,KuwaharaSaito2021, YinLucas2022} and in the Bose-Hubbard model \cite{KollathAltman2007, LaeuchliKollath2008, CheneauKuhr2012, BarmettlerKollath2012, CarleoFabrizio2014,FaupinSigal2022,FaupinSigal2022b}.
-Beyond light-cone propagation is typically only present in tailored models ~\cite{EisertGross2009, KuwaharaSaito2024, WangHazzard2020}.
+In quantum systems with short-range interactions Lieb and Robinson have shown that correlations can only travel within a light-cone defined by a maximal velocity \cite{LiebRobinson1972}.
+The Lieb-Robinson bound is a key concept across different topics in quantum many-body physics, quantum thermodynamics, and quantum information \cite{ChenYin2023}, e.g.~the exponential clustering for correlation functions \cite{NachtergaeleSims2006}, the scrambling of information \cite{RobertsSwingle2016}, and even the area law of entanglement \cite{Hastings2007, VanAcoleyenVerstraete2013}.
+Although the original derivation of this bound is not strictly applicable to bosonic systems, an effective light-cone can be derived at low densities \cite{TakasuTakahashi2020,KuwaharaSaito2021, YinLucas2022} and in the Bose-Hubbard model \cite{KollathAltman2007, LaeuchliKollath2008, CheneauKuhr2012, BarmettlerKollath2012, CarleoFabrizio2014,FaupinSigal2022,FaupinSigal2022b}, while the spreading of correlations breaking the light-cone bound is typically only present in tailored models \cite{EisertGross2009, KuwaharaSaito2024, WangHazzard2020}.
 The typical light-cone spreading of correlations for short-range couplings has been observed experimentally with ultra-cold atoms in optical lattices \cite{CheneauKuhr2012, BarmettlerKollath2012}.